Tejas-Asija/Demo-Repo/README.md

 # Demo

-Creating a repo locally and pushing it to girhub
+Creating a repo locally and pushing it to github